Requirements for admission to Cameron University are established by the Oklahoma State Regents for Higher Education.

 - Earn an ACT composite score of 20 or higher or a SAT score of 1020 or have an unweighted high school grade point average of 3.0 and rank in the top 50% of their class.

 A student receiving high school level instruction at home or from an unaccredited high school may be admitted provisionally if the following criteria are met:

 All concurrently enrolled students must also:

 - Provide a signed statement from the high school principal or counselor stating that the student will be eligible to satisfy high school graduation requirements (including curricular requirements for college admission) no later than the spring semester of the senior year.

 - Provide a signed statement from parent(s) or legal guardian stating the student has permission to enroll concurrently.

 A high school student may enroll in a combined number of high school and college courses per semester not to exceed a full-time college workload of 19 semester credit hours.
 Non-academic high school units are excluded from the workload calculation.
-For more information regarding concurrent enrollment, contact the Office of Prospective Student Services at 580-581-2987.
+For more information regarding concurrent enrollment, contact Admissions at 580-581-2987.